loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

+- What can I do to help remove obstacles?

+- Would you like more coaching?
+What aspect of your job do you like more help and coaching on?

-- What can I do to help you achieve you current goals and priorities?
+- Do you think that you receive enough feedback?
+Is feedback helpful for your personal development?
+What can I do to help you get the feedback you want?

-- What can I do better or differently as your manager to support you?

-- What is something I could do better?
-What feedback do you have for me?

 ## Career development

+- What parts of your job would you like to deepen your skills in or get additional training in?

+- Have you ever felt undervalued here?

-- What do you see as the next step in your career?
+- How do you feel you are progressing in your career?

-- What skills do you have that you think are underutilized?

-- Imagine it’s two years from now, and things have gone well: What has been your role in that?
-What does your role look like?

 ## Conversation starters

+- Tell me about anything you stumbled over.

+- Tell me about your family/weekend/ activities?

 - How’s it going?

-- Tell me about your family/weekend/ activities?

-- What have you been doing for fun lately?

 ## Job satisfaction

-- Can you name three things we can do to help so you can enjoy your job more?What is the best accomplishment you had since you are here?
-Do you feel appreciated for it?

-- What’s the best part of your job?

-- What have you tried so far to make progress on it?
+- What aspect of this project has been particularly interesting for you?

+- Tell me about what you’ve learned on this project.

+- What is your favorite/least favorite thing about your work right now?

 ## Other

-- What questions do you have about the project?
+- What did you do for fun in the past that you haven’t had as much time for lately?

 - What’s one thing we could change about work for you that would improve your personal life?

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- As a kid, what did you want to be when you grew up?

 ## Team and company

-- How is the new situation/development affecting your work?
-What could be getting in the way of your being effective?

-- Which company values do you like the most?
-Which the least?
-Why?
+- What is the company not doing today that we should do to better compete in the market?

-- What’s the number one problem within our organization?
-Why?
+- What’s one thing we should change about how our team works together?

+- What do you think would help us work together better?

 ## Work-life

+- What worries you?

 - What about your job is most satisfying for you?

-- What could we change about work that would improve the rest of your life?

-- What are the most important things you will focus on before we meet next?
+- What, if anything, did you used to do that you find you don’t have time for right now?

 <!-- end of questions -->
 ### Key Updates 🔑